Magyartanulas/magyartanulas.github.io/imperative_subjunctive.md

 ### Listening

 Gollam and Szméagol are talking, try to work out what they are saying!
+Taken from Lord of The Rings, The Two Towers.

 <audio controls><source src="https://magyartanulas.github.io/public/gazda.mp3" type="audio/mpeg">Your browser does not support the audio element.</audio>